bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 USB OTG isn't mentioned in the Seagate Central documentation and I cannot find any examples online of this kind of functionality being used with a Seagate Central.
-In addition there doesn't seem to be any method to configure or customize this feature, such as which user's Data folder would be made available over the USB OTG connection and so forth.
+In addition, there doesn't seem to be any method to configure or customize this feature, such as which user's Data folder would be made available over the USB OTG connection and so forth.